-While it is true that Core Inflation is less volatile and more predictable than All-Item inflation, the ideal measure by these criteria would in fact be what I call "Hardcore Inflation": Hardcore Inflation is computed from an index that uses no price data at all.
+While it is true that Core Inflation is less volatile and more predictable than All-Item inflation, the ideal measure by these criteria would in fact be what I call "Hardcore Inflation": Hardcore Inflation is computed using no price data at all.
 As a result, it has zero volatility and is perfectly predictable.
 Its "only" drawback is that it tells us nothing at all about inflation.
 Likewise, Core Inflation tells us less about inflation than does All-Item inflation.